-2017 Awards for Digital Excellence
+2017 National Archives Awards for Digital Excellence

-The awards recognise and promote excellence and innovation in the management, use and reuse of digital information by Australian Government agencies.
+The National Archives Awards for Digital Excellence recognise and promote excellence and innovation in the management, use and reuse of digital information by Australian Government agencies.

 The 2017 awards were announced and presented at the launch of Information Awareness Month by Timothy Pilgrim PSM, Australian Information and Privacy Commissioner at the Archives in Canberra on 1 May.
 This year's winners are examples for government agencies to follow in meeting public needs, improving efficiency and productivity, and working to international standards in digital information management.

 Winner for the large agency category (more than 1000 staff)